Frequently Asked Questions

 On tours with all indoor accommodation, rooms are provided on the night of the last riding day except Great Spirit Ride and Simcoe Circle.
 Arrangements vary for accommodation on the night before the first riding day.
 Fees are based on double accommodation.
 Single accommodation is available for an additional fee.
 Where we do not have a match for a solo riders with someone of the same gender, we will assess a single supplement at the time of registration.
 If we are able to find a partner, the single supplement will be refunded.

 Where fees are based on double accommodation, we reserve the right to put three to a room if we have an odd number of either gender, though this is rare and generally only applies on tours with mostly camping.
 With two to a room we try to get two similar beds.
-Occasionaly that is not possible and the second bed may be a pull-out couch.
+Occasionaly that is not possible and the second bed may be a pull-out couch or cot.

 Meals — Camping